 What to do to access the funding?

-Every 3 and 4 year old is currently entitled to 15 hours of funded childcare for 38 weeks of the year from the term after they turn three (universal funding).
+Every 3 and 4 year old is currently entitled to 15 hours free childcare for 38 weeks of the year from the term after they turn three (universal funding).
 This can be taken at a registered childminder, nursery, or pre-school.
 This is not changing at all.

 Sign me up!

-The website to get signed up is now live: www.childcarechoices.gov.uk.
-Once you have received your email confirming you can sign up, you can then go to the following website to complete your application:
+Once you have received your email confirming you can sign up, you can then go to this website to complete your application.

 You’ll need to reconfirm every 3 months